 2.3.2 View mock-ups

-The views and reports described above will be implemented using the Bootstrap UI library, below we will see a series of mock-ups showing the functionality of the portal interface.
+The views and reports described above will be implemented using the Bootstrap UI library.
+Below a series of mock-ups are presented showing the functionality of the new portal interface.
 These are not representative of the final appearance of the new Portal.

 First, as can be seen in Fig.2, the page will have a drop down menu above with direct access to the views, reports and restricted views.
 There will also be a breadcrumb bar to the right to improve navigation.
 To the left, there will be a tree that will change depending on the view.
 In this case, it is a NGI tree with sites as leafs.